 - Breathing exercises

-- Spending time with family or friends
+- Spending quality time with family or friends

 Address Sleep Issues

-Some ways to improve your sleep include:
+Some ways to improve sleep include:

-- Avoid screens an hour before bed
+- Avoiding screens an hour before bed

-- Sleep in a completely dark room
+- Sleeping in a completely dark room

-- Avoid caffeine after noon
+- Avoiding caffeine after noon

-Monitor your blood pressure at home
+Monitor blood pressure from the comfort of home

 Want to learn more about how to lower blood pressure naturally?
 Sign up for our newsletter and stay ahead of the curve.